Azure-Samples/ms-identity-python-django-tutorial/README.md

          AAD_CONFIG.client.client_credential=os.environ.get("secret-name")
          ```

-1. In your app's `settings.py`, modify the allowed hosts as follows:

-    ```Python
-    ALLOWED_HOSTS = ['*']
-    ```

-    After your first deployment, ou will later come back to this and add the URL of your deployed app, along with localhost for subsequent deployments, i.e., `['example.azurewebsites.net', 'localhost']`

-1. If you are sure you want to continue, proceed to [step 2](#step-2-deploy-the-web-app).
+If you are sure you want to continue, proceed to [step 2](#step-2-deploy-the-web-app).

 ### Step 2: Deploy the web app